zacbraddy/Vimspirational/README.md

 1. Symlink the .zshrc files that are in the Vimspirational repo `ln -s ~/Projects/Vimspirational/.zshrc ~/.zshrc`
 1. Install the font SauceCodePro NF from [this github repo](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/SourceCodePro) I used the regular weight.
 1. Install homebrew by executing the following command in hyper `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.
-1. Install some requirements for plugins etc using `homebrew install ack node@8 yarn python3`
+1. Install some requirements for plugins etc using `homebrew install ack node@8 yarn python3 kubernetes-cli kubectx`
 1. For deoplete to work you have to install the neovim module into your python install so run `pip3 install neovim`
 1. Run the following to install vim and macvim linked to update together with hombrew:
 ```